nickksun/ui-listing-properties-v2/README.md

-# UI Listing Properties Project 2.0
+# Ui Listing Properties Project 2.0
 An react app used to list/remove/save properties.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Development